TrezorHannes/Lightning-Python-Tools/README.md

 Entries with [command-line output] provide further help-text with `-h` or `--help`

 ### === Installation Instructions ===
-To run this script, you need a Python virtual environment.
+To run these scripts, you need a Python virtual environment.
 Follow the steps below:
 1. Clone the repo with `git clone https://github.com/TrezorHannes/Lightning-Python-Tools.git`
 2. `cd Lightning-Python-Tools/`
 3. Install virtualenv (if not already installed):